 If you like Thor, you’ll love this show.
 Rippling muscles…long hair flying…it’s got all the good stuff.
 Just leave your wife on the ship.

-If you’ve never experienced anything of this nature it’s a fun (albeit spendy) way to spend your time on shore.
+If you’ve never experienced anything of this nature, it’s a fun (albeit spendy) way to spend your time on shore.

 As an added bonus, this show is located less than a block from the dock so you’ll have time to see a bit of the town as well.
 It’s appropriate for all ages so bring the family!